subquery/documentation/docs/subquery_network/introduction.md

 ## Participants

 There’s a role for everyone in the network, from highly technical developers to those that are not.
-The SubQuery network includes four main network participants
+The SubQuery network includes four main network participants.

 ### Consumers